Update Orders

 Example order

-Use the following cURL command to create the example order that you use in the rest of this topic:
+Use the following cURL command to create the example order that you use in subsequent sections:

 Create order